MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_GPIO/README.md

-# Sample: MT3620 M4 real-time application - FreeRTos GPIO
+# Sample: MT3620 M4 real-time application - FreeRTOS GPIO

 ### Description

 This sample demonstrates how to use GPIO on an MT3620 real-time core.

 - GPIO_8 and GPIO_9 for on-board LED control (Red and Green).
 - GPIO_12 and GPIO_13 for on-board Button control (Button A and Button B).
+- ISU0 UART interface is used for printing debugging log.

 It runs directly on one of the MT3620 real-time cores(M4) instead of the high-level core(A7).
 Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites